 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-This easy recipe only requires 4 simple ingredients.
-Pair the easy salsa rice with lentil walnut tacos or fajitas.
-It can also be made into a main dish by using it in a grain bowl with pinto or black beans, fresh veggies, and cashew lime crema.
+Pair the easy salsa rice with lentil walnut tacos, fajitas, vegan refried beans, or add it to a vegan burrito bowl.
+Enjoy the brown rice in an easy grain bowl by adding pinto or black beans, fresh veggies, and cashew lime crema.
 If you're looking for more ideas on adding flavor to brown rice, try my cilantro lime brown rice recipe.

 Jump to: